Why You Hate Your Hero: Unpacking Jealousy as a Golden Shadow

 1. Name it plainly: “I feel jealous.
 They are enacting a capacity I am suppressing.”

-2. Identify the archetype: Is it their boldness (Warrior), vision (Magician), or craft (Artist)?
+2. Identify the archetype: Is it their boldness (Warrior), vision (Magician), or disciplined craft?

 3. Locate the contraction: Where does your body clamp down when you imagine doing the same?
 Jaw?
 Solar plexus?

-4. Choose one micro-move: One email, one sketch, one rep. Action metabolizes the projection.
+5. Choose one micro-move: Pay a small version of the cost—one email, one sketch, one rep. Action metabolizes the projection.

 Jealousy becomes a compass, not a verdict.
-The goal is not to copy them; it is to reclaim the faculty they mirror back to you.
+The goal isn’t imitation; it’s reclaiming the faculty they mirror back to you.

 Mini-Practice: Eating the Golden Shadow